Skip to Content

 • Day 1 (Thu): Launceston to Cradle Mountain

-Be met at 1.00 pm at the Launceston Transit Centre by your local guide and start your journey to UNESCO Word Heritage listed Cradle Mountain National Park.
-En-route, stop in Sheffield to see the famous murals.
+Be met at 11.00 am at the Launceston Transit Centre by your local guide and start your journey to with a visit at the Tasmanian Arboretum near Devonport.
+You may have a chance to spot the elusive platypus and up to 80 bird species.
+The journey continues to UNESCO Word Heritage-listed Cradle Mountain National Park continues.
+En route, stop in Sheffield to see the famous murals.
 Travel through lush rolling farm pasture before reaching the alpine bush of the Cradle Valley.
-Enjoy an introduction to this captivating alpine environment before settling in at your accommodation for the night.
+If time permits, we will get into the National Park this afternoon for a good chance to spot some Wombats at Ronny Creek.

 Accommodation: Cradle Mountain Hotel

-• Day 2 (Fri): Dove Lake to Strahan
+• Day 2 (Fri): Cradle Mountain National Park

 Accommodation: Strahan Village

-• Day 3 (Sat): West Coast Wilderness Railway
+• Day 4 (Sun): West Coast Wilderness Railway to Mt Field

-This morning, be transferred to Queenstown where you board the nostalgic West-Coast Wilderness railway.
-Join our four-hour Rack and Gorge tour and take a heritage steam train journey through remote rainforest to the incredible King River Gorge, turning at Dubbil Barril before returning to Queenstown.
-In the afternoon, continue the scenic journey on the road and visit a mining pit and waterfalls before you arrive at Derwent Bridge on the picturesque Lake St Clair.
+This morning, be transferred to Queenstown, where you board the nostalgic West Coast Wilderness railway.
+Join 2-hour Lynchford Express tour and take a heritage steam train journey through remote rainforest before returning to Queenstown.
+(West Coast Wilderness Railway may be substituted with the Gordon River Cruise if availability is not given).
+Then continue the scenic journey on the road and visit a mining pit outlook and stunning waterfalls.
+Arrive at your accommodation in the Mount Field NP in the early hours of this evening.
+After settling into your accommodation, be invited to a farewell dinner at a nearby local pub.*

-• Day 5 (Mon): Lake St Clair & Mt Field National Park
+• Day 5 (Mon): Mt Field National Park to hobart

 After a hearty breakfast your guide takes you into Mount Field National Park, the oldest in the state.
 Be mesmerised by the lush forest landscapes, from eucalyptus temperate rainforest to alpine moorland.